 Medicare Advantage Plans in Texas

 Medicare Advantage, or Medicare Part C plans are sold by private insurance companies as an alternative to Original Medicare.
-Medicare Advantage in Texas offers the same benefits as Medicare Part A and Part B plus additional coverage for health care services not included in Original Medicare.
+A Medicare Advantage plan in Texas offers the same benefits as Medicare Part A and Part B plus additional coverage for health care services not included in Original Medicare.